rlankhorst/zip-recipes/src/PREMIUM_README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+= 5.0 Best Recipe Creation Experience with Gutenberg =

+- Best recipe creation experience: you can now create recipes quickly and more visually than ever before with Zip Recipes and Gutenberg.
+You can now see your recipe even after you save it while editing the rest of your post.
+- New language: Japanese
+- New: German, Spanish, French, Italian translations for "Category"

 = 4.36 =
 - New: Chinese translation